 Are there any restrictions on the vet that I use for my pet?

 No, there are no restrictions.
-You can use any vet who’s licensed to legally practice as a vet in Australia.
+You can use any vet other than yourself who’s registered to legally practice as a vet in Australia.

 Are hereditary and congenital defects covered?